QuantEcon/lecture-python.myst/_sources/svd_intro.md

+**Remarks:**

-**Remark:** The cells above illustrate application of the  `fullmatrices=True` and `full-matrices=False` options.
+The cells above illustrate application of the  `fullmatrices=True` and `full-matrices=False` options.
 Using `full-matrices=False` returns a reduced singular value decomposition.

 This option implements an optimal reduced rank approximation of a matrix, in the sense of  minimizing the Frobenius norm of the discrepancy between the approximating matrix and the matrix being approximated.

 Optimality in this sense is  established in the celebrated Eckart–Young theorem.
 See <https://en.wikipedia.org/wiki/Low-rank_approximation>.

-When we study Dynamic Mode Decompositions below, it  will be important for us to remember the following important properties of full and reduced SVD's in such tall-skinny cases.
+When we study Dynamic Mode Decompositions below, it  will be important for us to remember the preceding properties of full and reduced SVD's in such tall-skinny cases.

+Now let's turn to a short-fat case.

-Let's do another exercise, but now we'll set $m = 2 < 5 = n $
+To illustrate this case,  we'll set $m = 2 < 5 = n $

 ```{code-cell} ipython3
 import numpy as np